Bob Orton Jr.

-Robert Keith Orton Jr. (born November 10, 1950), known by his ring name "Cowboy" Bob Orton, is an American semi-retired professional wrestler.
+Robert Keith Orton Jr. (born November 10, 1950), known by his ring name "Cowboy" Bob Orton, is an American retired professional wrestler.
 He is a son of professional wrestler Bob Orton Sr., the brother of professional wrestler Barry Orton, and the father of professional wrestler Randy Orton.
 He is best known for his time in the World Wrestling Federation (WWF, now WWE), including his involvement in the main event of the inaugural WrestleMania.
 He has also wrestled for several promotions in the United States, Japan, and other countries.

 Professional wrestling career

 Championship Wrestling from Florida (1972–1980)

 In 1972, Orton began his career in Championship Wrestling from Florida, initially as a referee for promoter Eddie Graham.
 Early in his career, he wrestled as part of tag teams with Bob Roop and Mr. Wrestling II, with whom he won the NWA Georgia Tag Team Championship on June 9, 1973.
 Orton was one of the first wrestlers to use the superplex as his finishing move.